andersberliner/smelling_sepsis/README.md

 	+ SVM Classifier: 0.1, 1, 10 penalty parameter
 	+ Random Forest Classifier: 10, 50, 100 trees

 I ran these jobs by spinning up EC2 instances.
 The "slow" step is the featurization, so I typically did this up front and pickled the results to pass along to other models using the same detection, gram and classifier featurization methods.
-Thus, the SeriesModel class contains a load_state parameter to describe where to "start" the model from.
+Thus, the `SeriesModel` class contains a `load_state` parameter to describe where to "start" the model from.

 Featurization is a place where paralellization could help improve speed, but I didn't have time to translate it to pyspark.
 This is another area of work in progress.

 ### Crossvalidation

-I used sklearn's StratifiedShuffleSplit to generate 10 folds of 90% train, 10% test data where each classification label (17 bacterial species plus control) was evenly split over each of the folds.
-All featuriers, scalers, reducers and models were trained on the training folds, and evaluated best on their predictions for the corresponding testing folds.
+I used sklearn's `StratifiedShuffleSplit` to generate 10 folds of 90% train, 10% test data where each classification label (17 bacterial species plus control) was evenly split over each of the folds.
+All featuriers, scalers, reducers and models were trained on the training folds, and evaluated based on their predictions for the corresponding testing folds.
 This generated a set of ~110*10 = 1,100 detection, ~1,110 gram and ~1,100 classification predictions for each timestep.

 ### Model Evaluation

-I built up a suite of multiclass metrics and reporting in mutliclassmetrics.py.
-This began with construction detection, gram and classification confusion matrices *(at each timestep)*, and then computing the various performance metrics on a one-versus-all and micro and macro averaged premise: accuracy, recall, precision, f1.
+I built up a suite of multiclass metrics and reporting in `mutliclassmetrics.py`.
+This began with constructing detection, gram and classification confusion matrices *(at each timestep)*, and then computing the various performance metrics on a one-versus-all and micro and macro averaged premise: accuracy, recall, precision, f1.
 To pick the best model, I observed how all of these metrics evolved as more timesteps were included.
 Recall that a perfect model has excellent metrics at a very early time.

 ## <a name="trigger"></a> Designing a Triggered, Series Model